-To set up the integration, does the user need to be both a 15Five account admin and a Jira admin?
+Q: To set up the integration, does the person need to be both a 15Five account administrator and a Jira administrator?

-It is all or nothing.
+A: No— this integration is all or nothing, meaning that it can only be turned on/off company-wide.
 Whether people use it or not is their choice.

-When a key result is linked to a Jira issue, all updates/progress/current value must be made in Jira. *Think user talking to Jira and Jira talking to 15Five.*
+A: When a key result is linked to a Jira issue, all updates/progress/current value must be made in Jira. *Think person talking to Jira and Jira talking to 15Five.*

-When a user selects the edit button, an alert will appear.
+A: When selecting the edit button, an alert will appear.
 The alert says, "Any changes made may affect current key result values."

-Link will be removed when a KR is converted to a child objective.
-A warning modal will appear before the user converts.
+A: Link will be removed when a key result is converted to a child objective.
+A warning modal will appear before the person confirms they want to convert.